unlhcc/crane-modules/README.md

 `git pull`

+Next, create a branch to add the new package module to.
+Good practice is to name the branch with the package name and version; for example, `mypackage-1.0`.
+Create the new branch via the `checkout` command:

+`git checkout -b mypackage-1.0`

+Follow the instructions above for adding any new files, testing any changes, and running the helper script to update the XML file listings.
+Then commit your changes to your local repo as above, and push the new branch back up:

+`git push origin mypackage-1.0`

+On the https://git.unl.edu/hcc/crane-modules page, create a Merge Request from the `mypackage-1.0` branch to the `master` branch.

-Next, switch to using the `bcrf` branch and do a pull do make sure it's up to date:
+Once the new branch has been merged, switch back to master and do a pull:

-`git checkout bcrf`
+`git checkout master`
 `git pull`

-Follow the instructions above for adding any new files, testing any changes, and running the helper script to update the XML file listings.
-Then commit your changes to your local repo as above, and push the changes to the `bcrf` branch back up:

-`git push origin bcrf`

-On the https://git.unl.edu/hcc/crane-modules page, create a Merge Request from the `bcrf` branch to the `master` branch.
+Your local copy of the branch can then be safely deleted:

+`git branch -d mypackage-1.0`

 Once the Merge Request is done, the production files will get updated and the new module(s) should show up.